keru-ai/take-home-assignment-external/README.md

 ## Git LFS Setup

-This repository uses Git LFS (Large File Storage) for data files and databases.
+Git LFS (Large File Storage) is an extension for Git that allows you to manage large files efficiently by replacing them in your repository with lightweight references.
+The actual file content is stored on a remote server.
+In this project, the database files located inside the `db` directory are managed using Git LFS.
+This approach is particularly useful for handling these large database files, as it keeps your repository size manageable and improves performance.
 Before cloning or working with this repo:

 1. **Install Git LFS** (if not already installed):
    ```bash
    # macOS
    brew install git-lfs

    # Ubuntu/Debian
    sudo apt install git-lfs

    # Windows
    # Download from https://git-lfs.github.io/
    ```